Q3 Curve thumbnail

 Over the past several years post-COVID, U.S. consumers have increased their preference for services (vacations, dining, entertainment, etc.), which has decreased physical goods’ share of wallet, resulting in less freight.

-The percentage of total spending on goods has stabilized, and recently increased, but the average goods share is still tracking below the baseline average (32%) of the 2010’s.
+Though the rate of decline for total spending on goods has stabilized, it is still tracking below the baseline average (32%) of the 2010’s.
 We’ll look for any increase in this to drive more freight demand in the coming months.

 Industrial Production (IP)